Drugs to avoid when taking propranolol

 When combining digoxin with propranolol, certain precautions must be taken due to potential effects on the heart.
 Propranolol is a non-selective beta blocker that can impact the electrical conduction system of the heart, which may result in adverse effects when used alongside digoxin.
 It is essential to understand these interactions to ensure safe and effective medication management.

-See also Propranolol and memory problems
+See also Propranolol precio venezuela

 Both digoxin and propranolol affect the heart’s rate and rhythm, but in different ways.
 Digoxin works by increasing the force of the heart’s contractions, while propranolol blocks the effects of adrenaline on the heart.
 When used together, these medications can have an additive effect on the heart, leading to potential complications.